dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 cut this?
 {% endcomment %}

 OK, I lied.
 I didn't draw the lines manually.
-For any dataset, you can automatically compute these by doing a [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) of the covariance matrix of the data.
-If you don't understand, don't worry.
-It's still just fitting lines that span a point cloud.
-The point is just that we can do this in automatically, which will be important when we move beyond three dimensions.
+There's a simple algorithm that can automatically compute these for any dataset.
+(By computing a [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) of the covariance matrix, if those words mean anything to you.)
+The details don't particularly matter, just that we can automatically find lines that span a point cloud.
+This will be important when we move beyond three dimensions.

 So now we have a plan: We will take a real dataset, compute these lines, and see how long they are.
 If we have one long line and a bunch of equal-length short lines, then the data is cigar-like, meaning that a single variable explains all the "interesting" latent structure.
 If we have a bunch of lines of random lengths, then the data isn't cigar-like, meaning that we can't summarize things with one number.